mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Can we document business rules using just the type system?
 That is, we'd like to use the type system to represent what is valid or invalid so that the compiler can check it for us, instead of relying on runtime checks or code comments to ensure the rules are maintained.

-Let's say we have a business rule around contacting a customer: "A customer must have an email or a postal address."
+Surprising often, we *can* do this.
+To see this approach in action, let's say we have a business rule around contacting a customer: "A customer must have an email or a postal address."

 How should we represent this?
-The obvious approach is just to create a record with both an `Email` and an `Address` property, like this:
+We might start by creating a record with both an `Email` and an `Address` property, like this:

 ```
 type Contact = {